GiGurra/heisenberg/README.md

 * Heisenberg is very much WIP..
 Examples & doc may come later.
   * All suggestions appreciated
-  * Yet to decide on exact API design and what features Heisenberg should/not include
+  * Yet to decide on API design and what features Heisenberg should/not include

 ## Heisenberg helps with (w/o data loss)
 * Persistence of partially defined and evolving data